Graphegon/pygraphblas/README.md

 ## Installation

-pygraphblas requires
+pygraphblas requires the
 [SuiteSparse:GraphBLAS](http://faculty.cse.tamu.edu/davis/GraphBLAS.html)
-and the [LAGraph](https://github.com/GraphBLAS/LAGraph) library.
-Once you have these installed, pygraphblas can be installed with:
+library.
+Once you have these installed, pygraphblas can be installed
+with:

   python setup.py install